workflow

 AddTransition(from, to)Unconditional transition, always taken

-AddTransitionWhen(from, to, when)Taken when the when expression matches state
+AddTransitionWhen(from, to, when)Taken when the when expression matches state; siblings are evaluated independently, so multiple matching When transitions fan out in parallel

 AddTransitionGoto(from, to)Only taken when the task calls flow.Goto(to)